 How the U.S. Could Slash Climate Pollution by 2030

-Biden has asserted that his plans can cut U.S. climate pollution in half this decade.
-Democrats will soon reveal how those numbers add up.
+Democrats will soon reveal how the Biden administration’s plans could cut U.S. climate pollution in half this decade.
+Is that goal even possible?

 President Joe Biden has been giving climate advocates heartburn.